SKULSHADY/material-rounded-theme/README.md

 ### Figtree Font

-[Figtree](https://fonts.google.com/specimen/Figtree) is a free font that is very similar to Googles proprietary font Google Sans.
+[Figtree](https://fonts.google.com/specimen/Figtree) is a free font that is very similar to Google's proprietary font Google Sans.
 You can install it as a frontend resource in Home Assistant using [this URL](https://fonts.googleapis.com/css2?family=Figtree:ital,wght@0,300..900;1,300..900&display=swap), and it will be automatically used by this theme.

 ## Developing, Modifying, and Building The Theme